205 Equal Employment Opportunity (EEO)

 All personnel of the Board are asked to assist in this effort to achieve equal employment opportunity.
 Any willful or deliberate violation of this policy by an employee of the Tri-County Board will be cause for appropriate disciplinary action.

 It is the policy of the Tri-County Board to take affirmative action in accordance with all applicable federal and state laws, rules, regulations and guidelines.
-Discrimination against employees and applicants due to race, color, religion, sex (including sexual harassment), national origin, disability or age (40 years or more) is illegal.
+Discrimination against employees and applicants due to race, color, religion, sex (including sexual orientation, gender identity and pregnancy), national origin, disability, age (40 years or more), or genetic information (including family medical history) is illegal.
 The policy is applicable to recruitment, selection, hiring, job assignment, compensation, discipline, termination, access to benefits and training of employees.

 The Tri-County Board of Recovery and Mental Health Services shall require its contract agencies to adopt similar policies.